rustedivan/tapmap/dotplan.md

 Currently, the system is letting markers bind to free labels, but I think this becomes clearer if free labels can pick what markers to display.
 This is simply sorting `Mu`, and iterating over `Lf` and popping members off `Mu` to bind to each free label.

-- mark the binding with the frame ID

 # Optimizations
 - MetalRenderer spends effort to filter out the visible + available render sets, but they are already calculated and available in worldState.
 No need for `renderSet.filter(...`